otitebah/JavaModules/README.md

 Exercise 01: Really Prime Number: Determine if a number is a "really" prime number.

 Exercise 02: Endless Sequence (or not?): Analyze and manage potentially infinite sequences.

-Exercise 03: A Little Bit of Statistics: Perform basic statistical calculations.

-Exercise 04: A Bit More of Statistics: Dive deeper into advanced statistical measures.

 🏆 Goals